nabh23/advanced-dbms-assignments/queries_and_indexing/README.md

 ## Main Result

 ### Part A: Selection Query
-Our expectation of performance of the SELECT query for different loads of data and different types of indexing are as highlighted below:
+Our expectation of performance of the SELECT query for different selectivity conditions and different types of indexing strategies are as highlighted below:

 #### Expectation
-We think  that the case with no index will have the lowest query performance.
-As we add indexes, the query performance is very likely to improve, however, the difference will be stark in cases of lower records to be fetched, and not so significant when a larger number of records need to be returned, as the query optimizer then has to run through a large number of records, and indexing does not really benefit it in any way.
-We also expect that applying two indexes on the table may cause the performance to improve slightly, and applying the two indexes in reverse order may not be very different, i.e. the SELECT_COVER and SELECT_REVERSE will give very similar results w.r.t query performance.
+We believe that the case with no indexes will have the lowest query performance.
+As we add indexes, the query performance is likely to improve; however, the difference will be stark in cases of lower records to be fetched, and not so significant when a larger number of records need to be returned, as the query optimizer then has to run through a large number of records, and indexing does not really benefit it in any way.
+We also expect that applying two indexes on the table, specifically on the two columns in our SELECT query, may cause the performance to improve, and applying the two indexes in reverse order may not be very different, i.e. the SELECT_COVER and SELECT_REVERSE will give very similar results w.r.t query performance.

 #### Results